Jim Thorpe reinstated as sole winner for 1912 Olympic golds

 As the first Native American to win an Olympic gold medal for the United States, Thorpe “has inspired our people for generations,” said Fawn Sharp, president of the National Congress of American Indians.

-In Stockholm, Thorpe tripled the score of his nearest competitor in the pentathlon and had 688 more points than the second-place finisher in the decathlon.
+In Stockholm, Thorpe tripled the score of his nearest competitor in the pentathlon and had 688 more points than the second-placed finisher in the decathlon.

 During the closing ceremony, King Gustav V told Thorpe: “Sir, you are the greatest athlete in the world.”